system76/docs/content/pop-incomplete-upgrade.md

 ---
 layout: article
-title: Pop!_OS 20.10 Incomplete Upgrade
+title: Pop!_OS Incomplete Upgrade
 description: >
-  What to do if you get an FStab error or if your upgrade is incomplete.
+  What to do if your upgrade is incomplete or not working correctly
 keywords:
+  - Pop!_OS 21.04
   - Pop!_OS 20.10
   - Pop!_OS 20.04
   - LTS